-- A+ Allowance is an allowance app where you set your kids jobs for the week and decide how much they will earn.
+- A+ Allowance is an allowance app where you set your kid’s jobs for the week and decide how much they will earn.

-- Savings Spree is an app with games that teaches kids how the daily lifestyle choices that they make can add up to big savings or big expenses, depending on how they choose to spend (or not spend) their money.
+- Savings Spree is an app with games that teaches kids how the daily lifestyle choices that they make can add up to significant savings or big expenses, depending on how they choose to spend (or not spend) their money.
 Savings Spree shows kids that they can save their money for short term goals, spend wisely by making more frugal decisions, donate to others, or invest money so it will grow to meet future needs.
-This is brought to you by the same group that do the Money Savvy Piggybank.
+This is brought to you by the same group that does the Money Savvy Piggybank.

-Videos/Webisodes to Teach Kids about Money
+Videos/Webisodes to Teach Kids About Money

 Money Games for Kids

 - Learning Resources Money Bags A Coin Value Game has kids earning money while winding along a cartoon path.
-Money is earned by landing on a square labeled with a practical chore, such as setting the table, or an entrepreneurial task, such as a lemonade stand.
+Money is made by landing on a square labeled with a practical chore, such as setting the table, or an entrepreneurial task, such as a lemonade stand.

 These piggybanks are a great idea to get kids to visualize where their money is going.
-The same idea can easily be made at home with a few jars or containers from your recycle bin or the dollar store and a few labels.
+The same concept can easily be made at home with a few jars or containers from your recycle bin or the dollar store and a few labels.

 - Money Savvy Pig is a divided piggy bank that has four compartments that can be emptied separately: Spending, Saving, Donating, and Investing.

-- Moonjar Classic Moneybox: Save, Spend, Share is a tool to help change how children develop a basic understanding of good money habits by being responsible for dividing their money into compartments dedicated for saving, sharing, and spending.
+- Moonjar Classic Moneybox: Save, Spend, Share is a tool to help change how children develop a basic understanding of good money habits by being responsible for dividing their money into compartments dedicated to saving, sharing, and spending.

 photo credit: mjohnso via photopin cc